Viasat (American company): Viasat Internet

 Launched in 2012 under the Exede name, Viasat Internet is a broadband internet service that covers areas traditional terrestrial internet service providers do not reach.
 In 2013, the Voice home service was introduced as a companion to the data service.
 The company also distributes a business internet, initially called Exede Business, which was launched in 2014.

 Viasat's Exede Internet is powered by Viasat's ViaSat-1 satellite.
 The satellite was announced in 2008.
 Designed by Viasat and manufactured by Space Systems/Loral in Palo Alto, California, the satellite was completed in 2011.
 It was launched from Baikonur Cosmodrome, Kazakhstan in October 2011 using a Proton Breeze M rocket.
 The satellite has a geostationary orbit over North America at 115.1° West longitude.
-ViaSat-1 has 72 spotbeams.
+ViaSat-1 has 72 spot beams.
 The satellite has 63 beams covering the continental USA and Hawaii, and 9 covering Canada through the Xplornet service.
 The satellite weighs 6,740 kg and has a 15-year operational life.
 ViaSat-1 cost $400 million to produce and launch.
 ViaSat-2, which launched in June 2017, expands the capacity and coverage of the Viasat Internet service.

 Initially the satellite broadband internet was launched as a response to the lack of coverage provided by terrestrial services.
 The 12 Mbit/s service was faster than earlier satellite internet access options such as WildBlue which could reach 1.5 Mbit/s.
 In 2016, a 25 Mbit/s download speed was introduced in some areas, as well as a new modem supporting the new speed tier that includes an integrated Wi-Fi router and VoIP adapter.
 In 2017, Viasat sunsetted the name Exede and rebranded as Viasat Internet.

 The internet service covers most of the continental U.S. and Hawaii.
 Between 2012 and 2015, the Federal Communications Commission has reported that Viasat's Exede Internet met or surpassed advertised speeds.
 In the 2015 report, download speeds were just over 100% of advertised, while upload speeds topped 150% of advertised speeds.

 The long distance to the geosynchronous orbit used by Viasat has a latency of over 600 ms, over 10 times more than terrestrial or low Earth orbit systems like Starlink, rendering it much less competitive for applications like videoconferencing and video gaming.

 Viasat Internet likewise offers voice over IP residential phone service with its Viasat Voice Services.
 DirecTV is one of the major retailers that offers Viasat Internet to its customers.
 Dish Network resells the Viasat Internet service and other internet services under its own DishNet brand name.